-The fifteenth meeting of the Atlantic Policy Advisory Group was held at Airlie House, Warrenton, Virginia, U.S.A., from 14th to 17th April, 1969.
+The fifteenth meeting of the Atlantic Policy Advisory Group was held at Airlie House, Warrenton, Virginia, USA, from 14th to 17th April, 1969.

-- 2. The attached report was prepared by the Chairman on his own responsibility, in accordance with established practice.
-The draft was circulated for comment to the members of the Group. - 3.
-The Group focussed in its tour d'horizon which was introduced by regional experts from the planning staff of the U.S. State Department on events in East Asia and the Middle East. - 4.
-AFAG had before it German, U.K. and U.S. papers on the main subject of its meeting, "The Future of the Alliance in relation to long-term trends in Europe and North America".
-These served as a basis for the discussion which is summarised in the attached report. - The Belgian Representative, on behalf of his Authorities, confirmed the invitation extended to the Group at the previous meeting to convene in Belgium in Autumn 1969.
+2. The attached report was prepared by the Chairman on his own responsibility, in accordance with established practice.
+The draft was circulated for comment to the members of the Group.

+3. The Group focussed in its tour d'horizon - which was introduced by regional experts from the planning staff of the US State Department - on events in East Asia and the Middle East.

+4. APAG had before it German, UK and US papers on the main subject of its meeting, "The Future of the Alliance in relation to long-term trends in Europe and North America".
+These served as a basis for the discussion which is summarised in the attached report.

+5. The Belgian Representative, on behalf of his Authorities, confirmed the invitation extended to the Group at the previous meeting to convene in Belgium on 15th to 19th September, 1969.
 As the Group felt that it had not yet exhausted the comprehensive subject before it, the suggestion was made to continue its discussion at the Autumn meeting 1969.
-Group also requested the Secretariat to prepare, on the basis of the papers submitted at the opring meeting, a paper to be circulated in advance of the next meeting, designed to facilitate the discussion in Autumn 1969.
 The discussion of the subject originally suggested for Autumn 1969, namely "Interests of the Atlantic countries in the developing world: prospects for fulfilment of these interests and means of advancing them further", would thus be postponed to a later meeting.
-The U.K. Representative invited the Group to hold its Spring meeting 1970 in the U.K. in April of that year. - 6.
-The Council is invited: - (a) to take note of the attached report; - (b) to approve the proposed arrangements for the next meeting.
+The UK Representative invited the Group to hold its Spring meeting of 1970 in the UK in April of that year.

+- 6. The Council is invited:

+- (a) to take note of the attached report;

+- (b) to approve the proposed arrangements for the next meeting.

-(Signed) Joachim JAENICKE
+(Signed) Jörg KASTL